spacelift-io/user-documentation/docs/concepts/worker-pools/kubernetes-workers.md

     # IMPORTANT: when using a custom value for this volume bear in mind that data stored in it is sensitive.
     # We recommend that you make sure this volume is ephemeral and is not shared with other pods.
     workspaceVolume: null

+    # DefaultAnsibleRunnerImage overrides the default runner image for Ansible runs.
+    # When set, this image will be used instead of the backend-provided runner image
+    # for Ansible stacks.
+    # Default: public.ecr.aws/spacelift/runner-ansible:latest
+    DefaultAnsibleRunnerImage: "my-custom-ansible-image:latest"

+    # DefaultRunnerImage overrides the default runner image for non-Ansible runs.
+    # When set, this image will be used instead of the backend-provided runner image
+    # for Terraform and other non-Ansible stacks.
+    # Default: public.ecr.aws/spacelift/runner-terraform:latest
+    DefaultRunnerImage: "my-custom-image:latest"

     serviceAccountName: "custom-service-account"
     automountServiceAccountToken: true